 The World Food Prize holds various events throughout the year, including:

-The Laureate Announcement Ceremony.
 This event is held annually in June to announce the winner of the prestigious World Food Prize.
-For the past several years, the event has been held at the U.S. State Department in Washington D.C., bringing increased awareness and attention to the issues of global food security, agriculture and science.
+The event is held at the U.S. State Department in Washington D.C., bringing increased awareness and attention to the issues of global food security, agriculture and science.
 Recent speakers at the event have included U.S. Secretary of State Hillary Clinton, U.S. Secretary of Agriculture Tom Vilsack and U.S. Agency for International Development Administrator Rajiv Shah, among others.

-THE NORMAN E. BORLAUG INTERNATIONAL SYMPOSIUM.
 This event is held each year in conjunction with the awarding of the World Food Prize in Des Moines, Iowa.
 Known as the "Borlaug Dialogue," this three-day conference brings together international experts, policy leaders, business executives and farmers to address cutting-edge issues in food security and nutrition.
-In 2012, the event attracted over 1,000 participants from more than 65 countries, and it has been called "the premier conference in the world on global agriculture."
-The 2013 Borlaug Dialogue will take place Oct.
-16-18.
-To learn more or to access transcripts, audio and video from previous years, click here.
+The event attracts over 1,500 participants from more than 60 countries, and it has been called "the premier conference in the world on global agriculture."
+For details about the upcoming symposium and access to past agendas, videos and transcripts, click here.